Deraj21/cryptid-bot/readme.md

 ## Todo
 ### "play game" functionality
 - ~~display board pieces' rotation~~
-- display structures
+- ~~display structures~~
+- look into the way I code rotation, and see if it needs to be rewritten
-- add custom menu on click
+- add custom menu on click (try to use )
 - make no/yes markers in some art program
 - display
   - no markers
   - yes markers
+- BUG: structures are not working when chunk is rotated

 ### other
 - test, test, test